DROG-group/mastodon_game/README.md

 2. Navigate to the project directory:

-3. Install the required packages (assuming you have a `requirements.txt`):
+3. Install the required packages

+pip install -r requirements.txt

+4. Set up the environment variables.
+Copy the `.env.example` to `.env` and fill in the required details.

+5. Run the game:
+python main.py

 ## Contributing